 One is that good frame controllers put a lot of effort into avoiding the appearance of control.
 They will explicitly say things that appear to validate your emotions and increase your degree of freedom.
 They might appear empathetic, self-reflective, open to negative feedback, genuinely caring.
-Skilled frame controllers track the quiet social understanding of how you have to act in order to be perceived as good, and they are very careful to fill this (Some are a bit less skilled; for example, see Geoff Anders dutifully including option C in this otherwise aggressive tweet).
-This causes the victims to justify all sorts of harmful behavior to themselves – “Well, my dad says he loves me and wants what’s best for me, so his discipline must be good for me”, “Well that person says they’re open to being wrong, and have pointed out when they were wrong before, so it’s unlikely they’re wrong about x”.
+Skilled frame controllers track the quiet social understanding of how you have to act in order to be perceived as good, and they are very careful to fill this (see the dutiful inclusion of option C in this otherwise aggressive tweet).
+This causes the victims to justify all sorts of harmful behavior to themselves – “Well, my boyfriend says he loves me and wants what’s best for me, so his punishment of my behavior must be good for me”, “Well that person says they’re open to being wrong, and have pointed out when they were wrong before, so it’s unlikely they’re wrong about x”.

 Frame controllers, typically after they get a good foothold, also can determine the standard by which you measure what is good.
 Instead of just replicating good behavior, they also tell you what good behavior is, e.g. “correcting your sins is good” or “not giving what you want is good for you.”

 Second point is a doozy, and it’s that you can’t look at intent when diagnosing frame control.
 As in, “what do they mean to do” should be held separate from “what are the effects of what they’re doing” – which I know is counter to almost every good lesson about engaging with people charitably.

 Frame control is an effect; very often, people who frame control will not be aware that this is what they’re doing, and have extensive reasoning to rationalize their behavior that they themselves believe.
 If you are close to a frame controller and squinting at them to figure out “are they hiding intent to control me,” you often will find the answer is “no.”